 A Labuan company may be set up as a company limited by guarantee under the Labuan Companies Act 1990 (“LCA”).
-Based on definition in the LCA, “company limited by guarantee” means a company formed on the principle of having the liability of its members limited by its memorandum to such amount as the members may respectively undertake to contribute to the assets of the company in the event of it being wound up.
+Company limited by guarantee means a company formed on the principle of having the liability of its members limited by its memorandum to such amount as the members may respectively undertake to contribute to the assets of the company in the event of it being wound up.

 - No share capital

 - Members - no shareholders, but the company must have minimum one (1) member, either corporate or individual

 - Directors - at least one (1) director